php-enqueue/enqueue-dev/docs/quick_tour.md

 It supports unified format for setting message expiration, delay, timestamp, correlation id.
 It supports [message bus](http://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageBus.html) so different applications can talk to each other.

-Here's an example of how you can send and consume event messages.
+Here's an example of how you can send and consume **event messages**.

 ```php
 <?php